mrtnlst/BoulderLogbook/README.md

 * 📊 Display your past sessions in a list and review your progress using charts
 * 🎛️ Made a mistake?
 Just edit your session's tops or the date afterwards (thanks to [@ChrissisCorner](https://github.com/ChrissisCorner))

-## Roadmap

-* 🧗 A chart to view attempts vs. flashs. vs onsights

 ## Compatibility

 * 🚀 Requires iOS 16 and Xcode 14